MrBertie/start-nginx/README.md

 ﻿Nginx Starter
 ======

 A simple Windows program to start and stop your Nginx server and PHP Fast-Cgi.
+Useful for Dokuwiki and Taskpaper+ users, and in fact any non-database PHP app.

 How To Use
 ------